 For an e-commerce customer service position, for example, give them real-life support questions they’d encounter on the job:

 - I love your products but can’t find anything on your website about where the ingredients come from.
 Are they natural or synthetic?
 And is everything cruelty-free?

 - I just received a pair of the new dark denim skinny jeans, but the pants have a tear in them.
 I frequently order from your site, and nothing like this has ever happened before.
 Please let me know how to proceed.

 - I just spoke with a customer service representative, and she was extremely rude.
 She hung up on me and would not let me exchange the bathing suit I ordered for a different size.

 After the candidates complete the project, ask them questions about their approach in addition to grading their answers.
-Make sure that the candidates are considerate of not just what information they tell the customer, but how they tell it.
+Make sure that the candidates are considerate of not just what information they tell customers, but how they talk to customers.
 Particular phrases can be learned, but they’ll only be perceived as genuine if the employee is thoughtful about leaving a positive impression.

 Emphasize team values

 The customer service representative turnover rate in the US is 33 percent, which is almost double the average turnover rate across all professions.
 The main reasons why most people leave are culture-related: negative working environment, bad management style, and constant stress.
 That’s why at the heart of every high-performing customer service team are strong values.

 Zappos CEO Tony Hsieh founded his company on delivering the best customer service in the e-commerce business.
 In his book, Delivering Happiness, he writes that this was only possible by hiring people who believed in his company’s values:

 Zappos’ 15 percent turnover rate is less than half the country’s average — likely due to hiring managers making sure hires share their core values.